 That jives with the report of Hayden Honeywood, an advanced amateur radio operator with the callsign VK7HH, that there are about 14,760 licenced amateurs in Australia as of January 2021.

 A 760 rise in 5 years?
 Given that Aussies are notorious RVers, it is quite surprising to learn that only a few are licenced amateurs.
-So what does this say about the downside of amateur radio licences at least in Australia?
+So what does this say about the downside of amateur radio licences for RVers in Australia?
 Of course, there are many possible factors, but one of them is probably the fees.
 Read on to know why.

-How much are the fees for radio licences?
+How much are the fees for radio licences for RVers in Australia?

 Since class licences are free and spectrum licence fees are agreed upon (as explained earlier), we’ll talk about amateur licence fees only.